jang-w/Copy-Random-Files-Advanced/README.md

 ## THIS IS A WORK IN PROGRESS

-*As if 8/28/2021, Copy Random Files is fully functional, but the UI is not yet fully realized.*
+*As of 8/28/2021, Copy Random Files is fully functional, but the UI is not yet fully realized.*

 *A Lite version of the program is being actively worked on to set an aesthetic direction for this main version.*